santiontanon/talesofpopolon/README.md

 You can see a video of the game at: https://youtu.be/u9HiZfxoLmk

-Download latest compiled ROM (v1.1.1) from: https://github.com/santiontanon/talesofpopolon/releases/tag/1.1.1
+Download latest compiled ROMs (v1.2) from: https://github.com/santiontanon/talesofpopolon/releases/tag/1.2

 You will need an MSX emulator to play the game on a PC, for example OpenMSX: http://openmsx.org